PA Friends of Ag Foundation

 Magical Bean

-- legumes – legume plants have trifoliate leave ( leaves with three parts).
+• legumes – legume plants have trifoliate leaves ( leaves with three parts).
 Peas, beans, peanuts, and clover are all legumes

-- combine – a large machine which is used on farms to harvest grains by cutting, sorting, and cleaning grain in the field
+• combine – a large machine that is used on farms to harvest grains by cutting, sorting, and cleaning grain in the field

-- emulsifier – a substance that stabilizes processed foods, allows ingredients to smoothly mix
+• emulsifier – a substance that stabilizes processed foods, and allows ingredients to mix smoothly

 No Soil?
 Now What?